Santa Cruz de Tenerife

 Santa Cruz is located in the northeast quadrant of Tenerife, 210 km off the north-western coast of Africa within the Atlantic Ocean.
 The distance to the nearest point of mainland Spain is 1300 km.
-Between the 1833 territorial division of Spain and 1927, Santa Cruz de Tenerife was the sole capital of the Canary Islands, until 1927 when a decree ordered that the capital of the Canary Islands be shared, as it remains at present.
+Between the 1833 territorial division of Spain and 1927, Santa Cruz de Tenerife was the sole capital of the Canary Islands, until 1927 when the archipelago was split into the current two provinces.
 The port is of great importance and is the communications hub between Europe, Africa and Americas, with cruise ships arriving from many nations.
 The city is the focus for domestic and inter-island communications in the Canary Islands.

 The city is home to the Parliament of the Canary Islands, the Audience of Accounts of the Canary Islands, the Captaincy General of the Canary Islands, the Canarias Ministry of the Presidency (shared on a four-year cycle with Las Palmas), one half of the Ministries and Boards of the Canarias Government, (the other half being located in Gran Canaria), the Tenerife Provincial Courts and two courts of the Superior Court of Justice of the Canary Islands.
 There are several faculties of the La Laguna University in Santa Cruz, including the Fine Arts School and the Naval Sciences Faculty.
 Its harbour is one of Spain's busiest.
 It is important for commercial and passenger traffic as well as for being a major stopover for cruisers en route from Europe to the Caribbean.
 The city also has one of the world's largest carnivals.
 The Carnival of Santa Cruz de Tenerife now aspires to become a World Heritage Site, and is the second largest in the world.